ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 For games with aspect ratio of 4:3, if your screen's resolution is 16:9, set motion pointer AR correction to 1333 in app to get the correct crosshair moving aspect ratio.

-XInput mapping of Test button doesn't work in most games.
-If you need to enter the Test menu, try to use DirectInput or RawInput Input API temporarily.
+XInput mapping of Test button sometimes doesn't work, try to restart TeknoParrotUI.

 For games like The House of the Dead 4 without in-game crosshair, copy crosshair images P1.png and P2.png to folder of the game startup program, and check Crosshairs - Enable and Crosshairs - Scaling in game settings.
 But if an inactive player's crosshair is shown, try to rename the corresponding png file to something else to hide it.